jqhoogland/rationalia-starter/LW/Jargon/Adaptive problem.md

   - Jargon
 synchedAt: '2022-08-29T11:16:58.068Z'
 ---

-# Adaptive problem
+# Adaptive Problem

 A problem whose solution contains steps or methods that are unknown or uncertain, often requiring experimentation, novel strategies, or entirely new ways of thinking.
 Contrast with “technical problems,” which may be equally difficult but whose difficulty lies in the execution of known or knowable processes.